 - Listing staff openings in publications that are likely to attract diverse applicants

-Bose McKinney & Evans LLP recognizes that a meaningful network of support is essential to retaining top talent regardless of background.
-In addition to the current programs of membership and professional development, the Diversity, Equity and Inclusion Committee and the firm focus on the following strategies:
+We recognize that a meaningful network of support is essential to retaining top talent regardless of background.
+In addition to the current programs of membership and professional development, the Diversity, Equity and Inclusion Committee and our firm will focus on the following strategies:

 - Ensuring that responsible partners and mentors work effectively with newer lawyers to train them to be excellent lawyers and to integrate them into the firm